 Article Image

-comment 0 1584
+comment 0 45

 Personnel Administration

-This chapter aims at exploring different topics that comprise Personnel Administration viz. recruitment and training, promotion and performance appraisal, career advancement, discipline and code of conduct, pay and service conditions, employer employee relations, grievance redressal mechanisms, and the rising significance of administrative ethics.
-Each section is structured to blend theoretical frameworks with contemporary administrative developments, so that conceptual clarity of aspirants is developed.
-Furthermore, latest case studies and examples have also been incorporated, such as the reforms in civil services recruitment by the UPSC, and recent ethical challenges faced by public officials.
-This would help illustrate how theory meets practice in modern-day administration.
-Insights have been drawn from previous year UPSC Mains previous year question papers as well so as to ensure that aspirants can directly relate their understanding to the demands of the examination.
-For UPSC Civil Services Examination aspirants, the mastery of this subject is not just about getting ready for a part of the syllabus, but learning the human machinery behind the Indian administration.
+In the volatile, uncertain, complex, and ambiguous (VUCA) world, public servants’ expectations are growing daily, ranging from e-governance and citizen-centric delivery to maintaining constitutional morality.
+The significance of personnel administration has gone up manifold in recent years than ever before.
+For future civil servants, grasping this subject would not only ensure better performance in the exam but also lay the foundation for a career grounded in service, ethics, and impact.
+This chapter sheds light on how public servants are shaped, guided, and empowered to serve the nation.
+It aims to explore different topics that comprise personnel administration, namely, recruitment and training, promotion and performance appraisal, career advancement, discipline and code of conduct, pay and service conditions, employer–employee relations, grievance redressal mechanisms, and the rising significance of administrative ethics.
+Each section is structured to blend theoretical frameworks with contemporary administrative developments to develop the conceptual clarity of aspirants.
+The latest case studies and examples have also been incorporated, such as the UPSC’s reforms in civil services recruitment and recent ethical challenges faced by public officials.
+This would illustrate how theory meets practice in modern-day administration.
+Insights have been drawn from previous year UPSC Mains previous year question papers to ensure that aspirants can directly relate their understanding to the examination’s demands.
+For UPSC Civil Services Examination aspirants, mastery of this subject is not just about getting ready for a part of the syllabus, but learning the human machinery behind the Indian administration.

-9.3 Significance of Human Resource Management (HRM)
+Significance of Human Resource Management

 Recruitment in Civil Services

-Types & Forms of Recruitment
+Types and Forms of Recruitment

 i.
 Direct Recruitment